romange/gaia/doc/mr3.md

 ### Resharding
-In order to cope with large amounts of data that can not be hold in RAM, our framework allows to repartition or as we call it 'reshard' the data before applying next transformation.
+In order to cope with large amounts of data that can not be hold in RAM, our framework allows to repartition or as we call it 're-shard' the data before applying next the operator.

 ```cpp
 records.Write("gsod_map", pb::WireFormat::TXT)